Skip to content

 Notes:

-• The Reynolds number is measure of whether the problem is dominated by diffusive or convective effects.
+• The Reynolds number is a measure of whether the problem is dominated by diffusive or convective effects.
 The higher the Reynolds number, the stronger the effect of the convective.
 Since this term is the nonlinear one, the higher the Reynolds number, the worse the ETDRK methods become in comparison to other approaches.
 That is because those methods are better for semi-linear PDEs in which the difficult part is the linear one.

 • The higher the Reynolds number, the smaller the timestep size must be to ensure stability.